Learn all about Diesel Oil

 Is it Safe to Use Diesel Oils in Gas Engines?

 Maybe you have diesel oil that you don’t want to waste, or want a high-viscosity oil for engine protection purposes.
 You might be wondering if it is okay to use diesel oil in your gasoline engine.

 One factor to consider is that diesel engine oils often contain additional additives such as detergents and anti-foaming agents, and have much higher SAE ratings – things that aren’t necessary to have in oils for regular gas engines.

 Additionally, due to the higher compression ratios found in diesel engines compared to gas engines, diesel oils have to have additional detergents added to them in order to combat combustion byproducts found in diesel engines.

 Due to these factors, it may seem like diesel engine oils would not be safe to use in gasoline-powered engines.
-However, many Amsoil products are made to comply with the needs of gasoline and diesel engines.
+However, many Amsoil products comply with the needs of gasoline and diesel engines.
 As a result, it is generally safe to use diesel oils in your gasoline-powered engine.

 In short, while it is probably better to use oil specifically manufactured for gasoline-powered engines, it is generally safe, and sometimes beneficial, to use diesel engine oils in your gas-powered vehicle.

 If you are interested in purchasing any Amsoil products, or have any further questions regarding diesel oil, feel free to visit BuyGreatOil.